 Lastly, I've purchased LOTS of used gear.
 I upgrade various items occasionally as my budget and "Upgrade List" is prioritized.
 I've written on the aspects of buying used boots--which I haven't suffered from blisters for many, many years, as I let others' break in my hunting boots and find huge discounts on slightly used gear, including expensive boots.

 1).
 Function first--in fact MULTI-function items always find a way into my pack.
 Except, a Leatherman MULTI-TOOL, funny?
 No, I would only envision a few uses, not all the uses in the entire tool--it's way too heavy!

 Oregon Pack Works Packs ARE multi-tools.
 Like our BinoBro ProHunter, it carries multiple tools to help get the job done.

 The "Why" behind my WholeShabang! pack, or our Orion Pack--multiple options at your hand, when needed.

 2).
-Remove weight first, and bulk next...(See: #4 below for one example of trade-off/low weight vs. Bulk) This example I've written about before: Why one chooses a particular item over another is of course, personal.
+Remove weight first, and bulk second...(See: #4 below for one example of trade-off/low weight vs. Bulk) This example I've written about before: Why one chooses a particular item over another is of course, personal.
 Brand loyalty exists!!
 But, in my case I own both (My Jetboil was purchased, used for $35.00) a Jetboil--which I loan out, and an MSR Pocket Rocket.
-For me, the example in the picture says it all, "WHY would I carry TWICE the weight and bulk for just boiling water??"
+For me, the example in the picture says it all, I use the Pocket Rocket!
+"WHY would I carry TWICE the weight and bulk for just boiling water??"

 3).
 IF I don't use something for TWO trips, it is gone.